What to do if…

 - how to report sickness while suspended

-- whether you can take annual leave during suspension (and how it affects pay/benefits)
+- whether you can take annual leave during suspension, and how it affects pay or benefits

-- Check your contract and policies now (not your memory).
-Look for clauses on suspension, pay during suspension, confidentiality, contacting colleagues/clients, and your disciplinary/investigation procedure.
-Save copies (PDF) to a personal folder.
+- Check your contract and workplace policies.
+Look for clauses on suspension, pay during suspension, confidentiality, contacting colleagues, clients, customers, or suppliers, and the investigation or disciplinary procedure.

-- Write a clean, factual timeline while it’s fresh.
-Note dates/times, who said what, what you were told not to do, and where objective records might exist (work emails, rota, meeting invites, CCTV, system logs).
-Keep it factual—no speculation.
+- Write a clean, factual timeline while it is fresh.
+Note dates, times, who said what, what you were told not to do, and where objective records may exist, such as work emails, rotas, meeting invites, CCTV, or system logs.
+Keep it factual and avoid speculation.

-- Preserve your own safe documents—without taking company data.
-Keep copies of what you already have legitimately and personally (contract, handbook, HR emails/letters, meeting invites).
-If you think you need work-held documents, request them through HR or your union rep rather than copying confidential material yourself.
+- Preserve only safe documents.
+Keep copies of personal employment documents and messages already given to you, such as your contract, handbook, HR emails, suspension letter, and meeting invites.
+If you think you need work-held documents, request them through HR or your union representative rather than copying confidential material yourself.

-- If you’re in a union, contact your rep now.
-Tell them you’re suspended pending investigation and ask for help preparing communications and representation.
-You have a legal right to be accompanied at a formal disciplinary hearing; investigation meetings are not usually covered by that legal right, but employers may allow a companion—ask.
+- If you are in a union, contact your rep now.
+Tell them you are suspended pending investigation and ask for help with communications and representation.
+You have a legal right to be accompanied at a formal disciplinary hearing; investigation meetings are not usually covered by that legal right, but employers may allow a companion, so ask.

 - Keep communications brief and calm.
 A safe default message is: “Please confirm the suspension terms, restrictions, and next steps in writing.
-I’m available and will cooperate with the process.”
+I am available and will cooperate with the process.”

 What can wait

-- You do not need to decide today whether to raise a grievance or seek legal advice—first stabilise, get the rules in writing, and log facts.
+- You do not need to decide today whether to raise a grievance or seek legal advice.

 - You do not need to plan your next job today.